 Muscle spasms go hand in hand with the displaced joint.
 Because the nerves and muscles are very complex, when they are in spasm in the jaw joint, the problems can extend into other areas of the body.
 It is for this reason that the symptoms masquerade so many other conditions making people travel from doctor to doctor in search of relief.
-It is estimated that 45 to 50 million Americans suffer from one or more of the above mentioned symptoms and may never think to seek a neuromuscular dentist like Dr. Jon for help.
+It is estimated that 45 to 50 million Americans suffer from one or more of the above mentioned symptoms and may never think to seek a neuromuscular dentist like Dr. Jake for help.

 What is the cause of TMJ?

 The structures that allow us to open and close our mouth include the muscles, bones and joints.
 They are very specialized and must work together harmoniously when we chew, speak or swallow.
 Your teeth are attached to one end of the jaw bone and the TMJ joint is at the other end.
 The TMJ joint attaches to your skull with muscles that attach to the bones and the joint.
 This comprises the complex system of teeth, muscles, and bones which must all work together in harmony.